Gauged Gromov-Witten theory for small spheres: Introduction

 \section{Introduction}

+Gauged Gromov-Witten invariants are generalizations of usual Gromov-Witten invariants to the case of symplectic manifolds with group action.
+These invariants are defined as integrals over moduli spaces of gauged versions of holomorphic maps, known in the symplectic approach as symplectic vortices, and depend on a choice of area form on the domain curve.
+In this paper we study the limit of the gauged Gromov-Witten invariants in the case of genus zero curves with area tending to zero.

-The subject of this paper is the gauged generalization of Gromov-Witten theory.
-As with ordinary Gromov-Witten theory, gauged Gromov-Witten invariants have both symplectic and holomorphic definitions.
-The former are more natural, while the latter are often easier to define.
-We begin with the symplectic approach.
-Let $K$ be a compact Lie group, $X$ a Hamiltonian $K$-manifold equipped with an invariant compatible almost complex structure $J$, and $\Sigma$ a compact Riemann surface.
-A {\em gauged holomorphic map} from $\Sigma$ to $X$ is a pair $(A,u)$ consisting of a connection $A$ on a principal $K$-bundle $P \to \Sigma$ together with a section of the associated fiber bundle $P(X) := P \times_K X$, holomorphic with respect to the complex structure determined by $J$ and $A$.
-The space of gauged holomorphic maps has a formal Hamiltonian action of the group of unitary gauge transformations $\K(P)$.
-The moment map depends on a choice of two-form $\Vol_\Sigma \in \Omega^2(\Sigma)$ and an invariant inner product $( \ , \ ): \k \times \k \to \R$ on the Lie algebra $\k$, which induces an identification $\k \to \k^*$.
-The symplectic quotient is the moduli space of {\em symplectic vortices} \cite{ciel:vor}, \cite{ga:gw}, \cite{ci:symvortex}, \cite{mun:ham}
+Ideally one would like to define gauged Gromov-Witten invariants for arbitrary Hamiltonian group actions.
+Let $K$ be a compact Lie group, $X$ a Hamiltonian $K$-manifold equipped with a moment map $\Phi: X \to \k^\dual$, an invariant compatible almost complex structure $J$, and let $\Sigma$ be a compact smooth complex curve.
+A {\em gauged holomorphic map} from $\Sigma$ to $X$ is a pair $(A,u)$ consisting of a connection $A$ on a principal $K$-bundle $P \to \Sigma$ together with a section $u$ of the associated fiber bundle $P(X) := P \times_K X$ that is holomorphic with respect to the complex structure determined by $J$ and $A$.
+The space of gauged holomorphic maps with bundle $P$ has a formal Hamiltonian action of the group of gauge transformations $\K(P)$.
+The moment map depends on a choice of area form $\Vol_\Sigma \in \Omega^2(\Sigma)$ and an invariant inner product $( \ , \ ): \k \times \k \to \R$ on the Lie algebra $\k$ inducing an identification $\k \to \k^\dual$.
+The symplectic quotient of the space of gauged holomorphic maps by the group of gauge transformations is the moduli space of {\em symplectic vortices} \cite{ciel:vor}, \cite{ga:gw}, \cite{ci:symvortex}, \cite{mun:ham}